-If you missed this year’s Viva Italia the good news is that it happens every October and you can be sure we will be covering some of the great dishes that will being showcased.
-In the mean time, treat yourself to any of the Vivia Italia features we’ve covered here from this year as well as those from last year’s event.
+If you missed this year's Viva Italia the good news is that it happens every October and you can be sure we will be covering some of the great dishes that will be showcased.
+In the meantime, treat yourself to any of the Vivia Italia features we've covered here from this year as well as those from last year's event.
 And remember, Viva Italia!

 Bucatini all’ amatriciana

 - ¾ pound guanciale thinly sliced, or bacon